 Prepare agencies to defeat cyber attacks Local governments and their agencies are currently the entities most under cyberattack in the U.S. The biggest problem is "phishing" because employees aren't adequately trained, but also there are so many agencies - school systems, police departments, water authorities - that many are just not prepared.
 The Agency Cyber Preparedness Act creates a state office of cybersecurity and directs it to work with local governments to establish and implement standards for the security of all information and information systems.

-Stop threats against public officials In recent years, there has been a steep increase in the number and severity of threats against public officials, from state and local elected officials to salaried government workers and official volunteers.
+In recent years, there has been a steep increase in the number and severity of threats against public officials, from state and local elected officials to salaried government workers and official volunteers.
 Many of these threats are designed to influence government decisions, such as the counting of votes or the implementation of health restrictions.
 The Stop Intimidation of Public Officials Act makes it a felony to threaten any public official in an attempt to influence that official's vote, decision or other official action.

-Provide online disclosure Both state and local governments are realizing that online disclosure has become cheaper than ever and, once posted, it obviates the need for government workers to spend a lot of time satisfying document requests.
-The Open Data Act requires governments to post online: proposed laws and regulations; RFPs; contracts or subsidies granted; real estate, zoning and property-tax records; licenses and permits; and which government services are available and how to access them.
+Control government use of Al Al is developing fast and automated and automated decision-making is already used by some government programs, sometimes perpetuating racial bias.
+The Control on Government Use of Artificial Intelligence Act is based on a first-of-its-kind Connecticut law to inventory, review and limit state use of artificial intelligence and create a permanent working group on the issue.
 Restrict privatization Since the Reagan era, state and local governments have been handing over a myriad of public functions to private corporations.
 The main argument for privatization is that it reduces costs.
 But this argument is rarely true, either because the contractor charges more than civil servants would cost or because the contractor pays such low wages that the employees and their families have to be supported by SNAP, Medicaid, Earned Income Tax Credits, and other programs.
 State and local governments should create a truly competitive bid process that does not assume outsourcing is always best.
 Health OUR VALUES: Health, health security, safety, protection, quality of life OUR VISION: Every American should be able to get the health care they need, when they need it, at a price they can afford.
 But for years, insurance companies charged too much, their policies were full of holes, and coverage was easily denied or revoked.
 The Affordable Care Act changed that, providing families with a new and greater measure of health security.
 There remains much to be done: (1) guarantee coverage to every American as a matter of right; (2) encourage healthy behavior and protect others from unhealthy behaviors; and (3) allow people to make their own health care choices.
 Guarantee health care for all The Supreme Court and the Trump Administration weakened the Affordable Care Act (ACA), which made it necessary for each state and locality to expand health care.
 One step, already employed by Maryland, is to create a study commission to recommend policies to help people become or remain insured, and to control costs.
 Those may include an easy enrollment system a reinsurance program, fair share disclosure, health enterprise zones, and a series of measures to lower prescription drug prices.